ROMMEL and AFRIKA KORPS by Joni Nuutinen

 Corps: Changed a lot, and many units didn't belong to any particular Corps.
 Many units belonging to 'Tobruk Group' as marked as 98, and German-Italian mobile group AKA later 41st Corps is marked as 41.

-Due to the limitations of the underlying game engine, the port city of Tobruk is only a partial fuel supply city, and not a general supply city.
+The port city of Tobruk is only a partial fuel supply city, and not a general supply city.

 Operation Flipper: British Commando Raid on German HQ makes some units to be cut off from communication (cannot be selected and moved) for this turn.